 Electric Bike Motor

 The electric bike motor is the part of the bike that delivers the extra power to your pedalling.
 But you’ll always be able to control the assistance that the motor provides using the controls to switch between the different modes available.
 Motors can be either; front mounted, centre mounted (also known as crank driven) or rear mounted.
-For more information on motor systems check out our electric bike motor systems guide.

 Electric Bike Sensor